apecloud/kubeblocks/docs/api_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 ### Create a cluster

 KubeBlocks supports creating two types of Redis clusters: Standalone and Replication Cluster.
 Standalone only supports one replica and can be used in scenarios with lower requirements for availability.
 For scenarios with high availability requirements, it is recommended to create a Replication Cluster, which supports automatic failover.

-And to ensure high availability, Primary and Secondary are distributed on different nodes by default.
+<<<<<<< HEAD
 <Tabs>

 <<<<<<< HEAD